terminusdb/terminusdb-blog/_posts/2020-11-11-achieving-product-market-fit.md

 layout: post
 title: "Achieving Product / Market Fit  "
 date: 2020-11-11T11:24:57.676Z
-description: For startups, ‘Market Fit’ is crucial and can be the fine line that separates success and failure
+description: For startups, ‘Product/Market Fit’ is crucial and can be the fine line that separates success and failure
 image: /assets/uploads/cover-image.png
 author:
   - value: Vivek